-Aftercare is the care provided to patients in the recovery period after an operation.
-This aftercare is usually provided by the medical practitioner who performed the procedure, but for some patients this care is provided by another medical practitioner.
-A medical practitioner can be a GP, doctor or specialist.
+Aftercare is the care that medical practitioners provide to patients in the recovery period after an operation.
+The medical practitioner who performed the procedure usually provides aftercare, but sometimes another medical practitioner provides it.
+A medical practitioner can be an eligible practitioner or specialist.

-Note: Any aftercare associated with a cosmetic procedure or non-Medicare service does not attract a Medicare benefit.
+Note: Any aftercare associated with a cosmetic procedure or non-Medicare service doesn't attract a Medicare benefit.

 Aftercare and the schedule fee

 The schedule fee includes Medicare benefits for routine aftercare for most surgical items in Group T8 of the MBS.
 Items that include aftercare have the words ‘including aftercare’ in their item descriptions.